İsmail Metin Temel

-General İsmail Metin Temel (12 March 1958, Adana) is a Turkish Second Army Command former commander.
+İsmail Metin Temel (12 March 1958, Adana) is a Turkish former commander of the Second Army.
 He was the commander of Turkish forces in Syria from 2016 to 2018.

 Biography

 İsmail Metin Temel was born in 1958 in Adana.
 His family settled in Adana in the 1970s.
 He joined the Turkish Army in 1981.
 In 2012, Temel was appointed Commander of the 3rd Tactical Infantry Division/Yuksekova Hakkari.
 In 2016, General Temel, by now Commander of the Van Gendarmerie Public Security Corps, was appointed Commander of the Second Army.